astanabe/eDNAmanual/metabarcodinganalysiswithClaident.en.md

  NNNNNNCATAGGAGGGTGTCTAATCCCCGTTTG
 ```

-The sequence names in these files are used as the PrimerID portion of the Claident's sample IDs, so they must match the PrimerID used in the other files described above.
+The sequence names in these files are used as the `[Primer ID]` portion of the Claident's sample IDs, so they must match the `[Primer ID]` used in the other files described above.

 #### Index Regions (index1.fasta and index2.fasta)